rarylson/update-conf.py/CONTRIBUTING.md

 Contributing
 ============

 Contributions are always welcome.
-And every little help will be appreciated!

 Furthermore, we love pull requests.
 Really!!! :smile:

 How can you contribute with this project?
 -----------------------------------------